 With that in mind, it decided to launch EQUIP (Educational Quality through Innovation Partnerships).
 This is still in the experimental phase, but as of now, it provides financial aid for a select number of programs.
 If this experiment works, expect the government to add additional coding bootcamps into the mix.

-If the experiment is any indication, the federal government is only going to provide federal funding for low-income students.
+If the EQUIP experiment is any indication, the federal government is only going to provide federal funding for low-income students.
 Also, expect regulations to come into effect as the experiment grows.
 These regulations will likely have a large impact on bootcamps that participate in the federal program.

 Since most potential students won’t be eligible for federal student loans for coding bootcamp, they will need to obtain funding from private lenders.
 These lenders offer a bit more flexibility for students.

 Private Student Loans for Coding Bootcamps

 There are typically some lenders that will offer private student loans that can be used for coding bootcamps.
 They offer loans for a wide variety of bootcamps, making it much easier for students to attend the program of their choosing.

 Before you apply for a private loan, it’s important to understand what is involved to avoid any surprises.